 Thermal imagers are another class of camera with excellent detection abilities.
-These imagers complement SWIR imaging in many applications.
-While thermal imager can detect the presence of a warm object against a cool background, a SWIR imager can provide recognition and identification as well as depth perception with contrast and shadows.
+These imagers are a good compliment to SWIR imaging in many applications.
+While a thermal imaging can detect the presence of a warm object against a cool background, a SWIR imager can provide recognition and identification as well as depth perception with contrast and shadow.
+The determination of whether a vehicle is a civilian truck or a military tank is crucial.
+SWIR can help with this friend-or-foe determination by providing context to the image that no other technologies can provide.